-Dry Creek Trail is a 6.3 mile moderately trafficked loop trail located near Salt Lake City, UT that features beautiful wild flowers and is rated as moderate.
+Dry Creek Trail is a 6.3 mile moderately trafficked loop trail located near Salt Lake City, Utah that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible from April until October.

 From Foothill Blvd. and Sunnyside Avenue (800 South) travel north on Foothill Blvd. to the second traffic light (Wasatch Drive).
 Turn right onto Wasatch Drive and drive through the next traffic light (South Campus Drive) and continue north until Wasatch Drive deadends at North Campus Drive.
 Turn right (east) onto North Campus Drive and proceed east through the traffic light and soon after turn left (north) into the Jewish Community Center (JCC) parking lot (opposite the entrance to the University Medical Center).
 The JCC has graciously provided off-street parking in the east end of the JCC parking lot.
 Please limit your parking to the east end of the lot and don't abuse the privilege of this off-street parking.
 From the east end of the JCC parking lot, walk through a narrow gate at the north end of the power station, and proceed about 200 yards northeast past the power station and along the old service road to its U-turn at the mouth of Dry Canyon.
 At the U-turn a brown carsonite post with the BST logo marks the start of this segment of the BST.